codexpro410/Time-zone/readme.md

 - **Responsive Design**: The website is fully responsive and works on all devices (desktop, tablet, and mobile).
 - **Product Listings**: Display a variety of watches with details like name, price, and description.
-- **Shopping Cart**: Add and remove items from the cart with real-time updates.
-- **User Authentication**: Login and signup functionality for users.
-- **Search Functionality**: Easily search for watches by name or category.
-- **Smooth Animations**: CSS animations and transitions for a better user experience.
 - **Dropdown Menus**: Interactive dropdown menus for categories and user options.
 - **Hamburger Menu**: A toggleable menu for mobile devices.